 There are several types of disease.
 It depends on the pathogen, namely:

 • Infectious.
 Caused by viruses.
-Just like that, very young children often get sick.
+This is exactly what very young children often get sick with.
 As a rule, it develops as a complication after an untreated acute respiratory viral infection.

-• Medical.
-It manifests itself against the background of taking certain medications.
+• Medication.
+Manifests itself against the background of taking certain medicines.

 • Respiratory.
-Occurs when harmful gases, dust, cigarette (tobacco) smoke enter the respiratory tract.
+Occurs when harmful gases, dust, or cigarette (tobacco) smoke enter the respiratory tract.

 • Independent.
-In this case, it is difficult to identify the specific reasons why bronchiolitis develops in infants.
-Pathology can be paired with other pulmonary and lymphatic diseases, or independent.
+In this case, it is difficult to identify the specific reasons why bronchiolitis develops in an infant.
+The pathology can be paired with other pulmonary and lymphatic diseases, or independent.

 • Constructive.
-Severe viral disease caused by progressive obstruction of the bronchioles.
+Heavy viral disease caused by progressive obstruction of the bronchioles.

 There are also acute and chronic bronchiolitis: